Leafwing-Studios/Emergence/design/src/genre-analysis.md

   - Prototype and measure designs in a sandbox environment
 - **Production planner**
   - Analyze theoretical performance and ratios of resource pathways
+- **Map**
+  - Summarizes the area visually
+  - Often paired with a small, always-on-screen **minmap**
+  - Augmented with **map markers**, which are player-made indicators of specific locations (ideally text + an icon)
+- **Notes**
+  - An in-game way to record what to do next, add flavor, or explain why something was done this way
+  - Ideally tied to a location
+  - Sometimes map makers are repurposed, sometimes this relies on in-game signs, or is spelled out manually using building mechanics

 ### Meta Features